Detecting discrete processes with the Epps effect: Perspectives on noise and discreteness

+In Section~\ref{sec:key} we were able to discriminate between a diffusion-based process and a diffusion-based processes with {\it ad hoc} noise, or discrete connected events.
+However, we cannot discriminate between diffusion-based processes with {\it ad hoc} noise and discrete connected events.
+This is because both of these processes lead to similar behaviour in the residual Epps effect, albeit for completely different reasons.

+In Section~\ref{sec:NoiseEst} we applied two alternative estimators to demonstrate the complexity and ambiguity relating to attempts to discriminate between the MMN and Hawkes price model using the second experiment.
+Specifically, we applied the Quasi-Maximum Likelihood Estimator (QMLE) \cite{AFX2010} and the Kalman-EM (KEM) estimator \cite{CPA2015} to the problem.
+We find that both processes lead to similar behaviours in the residual Epps effect and it remains unclear on how we can discriminate between these processes.

+Another possible limitation of our experiments is that they are not designed to account for lead-lag.
+This could be problematic because \citet{GO2011} recovered behaviour similar to what was observed in Figures~\ref{fig:k_skip:b} and \ref{fig:k_skip:c} using empirical TAQ data from the New York Stock Exchange (NYSE) with the $k$-skip Hayashi--Yoshida estimator.
+However, they argue that price dynamics are slow to fully reflect the appropriate correlations in the empirical data.
+The underlying assumption of the Hayashi--Yoshida estimator is that all available information regarding the correlation should be fully incorporated when a price update arrives.
+They then correct for this by adjusting the Hayashi--Yoshida estimator to account lead-lag dependencies.

-\begin{remark} We highlight that \cite{GO2011} were able to remove the decay in \Cref{fig:k_skip:a} by adjusting the Hayashi-Yoshida estimator to account for lead-lags.
-They argue lead-lag effects arise as a result of sluggish price adjustments.
-Although lead-lags can arise within the framework of Hawkes price model by \cite{BDHM2013a, BDHM2013b}, the specification used here in \cref{exp:eq:4} is fully symmetric and there is no lead-lag effects (see \cite{BDHM2013a} and Remark 9 of \cite{BDHM2013b}).
-Therefore, the sluggish behaviour in \Cref{fig:k_skip:a} is due to the fact that correlation is emergent. \end{remark}
+Lead-lags can arise within the framework of the Hawkes price model \cite{BDHM2013a, BDHM2013b}, however the specification used here in Eq. \eqref{exp:eq:4} is fully symmetric and thus there are no lead-lag effects in our models (see Remark 9 of \citet{BDHM2013b}).
+Currently our discrimination is performed without considering lead-lag effects but this is something that could be incorporated when designing future experiments but does not undermine our claims.